StudioOneScripts/Export-Stems-Extended/README.md

 after the stem export, leaving the session unchanged.

 ## Installation
 Download the package and put it in the application \Scripts folder.
-The command will appear in the "External" category in key commands.
+The command will appear as "Export Stems +" in the "External" category in the key command list.